Same-sex marriage bill advances in the Senate with bipartisan support

 The push to codify marriage rights comes in the wake of this summer's Supreme Court opinion that reversed Roe v.
 Wade and potentially called other decisions into question.
 In his concurring opinion, Justice Clarence Thomas noted that the landmark 2015 case that legalized same-sex marriage, Obergefell v.
 Hodges, rests on the same legal principles that underscored Roe.
 No case challenging the right to marry has yet made it to the Supreme Court, but advocates feared Thomas was setting the stage for Obergefell's reversal.

-"This will give millions of loving couples the certainty, the dignity, and the respect that they need and that they deserve."
+"This will give millions of loving couples the certainty, the dignity and the respect that they need and that they deserve," she said.

 The House passed a version of this legislation over the summer.
 Senate Democrats held off on bringing the bill to the floor until after the midterm elections, in hopes of securing the needed Republican support.